rohitkrishnanm/SkillShareVerify/README.md

 ## 🙏 Acknowledgments

-- BIA (Business Intelligence Academy)
+- SkillShare (Business Intelligence Academy)
 - Streamlit community
 - All contributors and users of the system